Skip to main content

 FindAncestor(predicate func(Element) bool) Element

-// DependOnInherited finds and depends on an ancestor InheritedWidget of the given type.
+// DependOnInherited finds the nearest ancestor [InheritedWidget] of the given

-// affecting that aspect will trigger rebuilds.
-Pass nil to depend on all changes.
+// only changes affecting that aspect trigger rebuilds.
+Pass nil to rebuild

 DependOnInherited(inheritedType reflect.Type, aspect any) any

-// in a single tree walk.
-More efficient when depending on multiple aspects.
+// aspects in a single tree walk.
+More efficient when depending on several aspects

 DependOnInheritedWithAspects(inheritedType reflect.Type, aspects ...any) any